mvolkmann/blog/src/swift/SwiftPackageManager.md

 {% aTargetBlank "https://github.com/Carthage/Carthage", "Carthage" %}
 because it is provided by Apple and is integrated into Xcode.

+Packages can be local to a specific project or remote.

-Packages can contain unit tests and can depend of other packages.
+Packages can depend of other packages.
 Dependencies on local packages are expressed using relative (preferred) or absolute file paths.
 Dependencies on remote packages are expressed using Git URLs.

+Packages can contain unit and integration tests.

 Packages typically reside in their own Git repository.
 These repositories can be public or private.